 program for current interns and internship alumni.

 Membership - This Committee works in various ways to help maintain and increase Section membership each year and sponsors occasional Membership Appreciation and Networking events as a benefit to Section members.
-Please contact Pat Johnson if you
+Please contact Beth Gould if you

 are interested or complete and mail in the